opsfactoryrocks/opsfactory.rocks/index.md

 ---
 layout: home
-title: Making DevOps Simple
+title: DevOps Made Simple
-image: "img/james.png"
+image: "img/opsfactory.png"
 ---

 OpsFactory is dedicated to bringing DevOps principles into organisations of all shapes and sizes, through training, advocating and innovative software